dipakml/GenAI-RAG-QA-Application-for-custom-data/README.md

 - Begin a new virtual environment with Python 3 and activate it.
 - Install the required packages using pip install -r requirements.txt
 - Execute the command: streamlit run app.py

+### Steps in using the application
+- Enter the OpenAI Key
+- Add the custom data
+- Optional inputs- Chunk Size & K
+- Click on 'Add data'
+- Enter the relevent questions & get the answers